 Place the dip in a bowl and serve with fresh toasted bread, preferably Turkish bread.

-Hope you enjoyed reading this post as much as I did in writing.
+Hope you enjoyed reading this post on chickpeas benefits as much as I did in writing.
 Do tell us how you use chickpeas to your benefit.
 Share your experiences and leave your comments below.

 - Benefits and Uses Of Pine Nuts For Skin and Hair